kevincastejon/Unity-GridHelper/README.md

 This way of doing pathfinding is usefull for some usages (like Tower Defenses) because it calculates once all the paths between one tile, called the "target", and all the others.
 (The **PathMap** generation uses **Dijkstra** algorithm)

 To generate the **PathMap** object, use the **GeneratePathMap** method.
-You can use an optional *maxDistance* parameter that limits the paths calculation to a amount of distance (movement 'cost').
+You can use an optional *maxDistance* parameter that limits the paths calculation to an amount of distance (movement 'cost').
 Default is 0 and means no limit (all accessible tiles on the entire grid will be treated).

 ```cs
 PathMap<YourCustomTileType> pathMap = Pathfinding.GeneratePathMap(grid, targetTile, maxDistance);